ubsuny/CP1-24-HW4/Documentation/group_selection.md

 # Group Selection

+## Method of Grouping
-The plots in Hubble's paper ([_A RELATION BETWEEN DISTANCE AND RADIAL VELOCITY AMONG EXTRA-GALACTIC NEBULAE_](https://www.pnas.org/content/pnas/15/3/168.full.pdf)) contain best fit lines for two sets of data.
+The plot in Hubble's paper ([_A RELATION BETWEEN DISTANCE AND RADIAL VELOCITY AMONG EXTRA-GALACTIC NEBULAE_](https://www.pnas.org/content/pnas/15/3/168.full.pdf)) contains best fit lines for two sets of data.
 The first set is velocity versus distance data for 24 nebulae (24 data points).
 The second is a grouped version of the first.
 There are nine groups (nine data points) which are grouped based "according to proximity in direction and distance."
+Although no specific/quantifiable method for grouping was established in the paper, it seems the data was grouped in this way based on the first column of table one.
+The first column represents the name of the nebula as listed in the [_NGC Catalog_](http://spider.seds.org/ngc/ngc.html).
+In that catalog, nebulae that have similar numerical values in their name are generally spatially near one another.
+In [raw_data_table_1_groupped.md](/workspaces/CP1-24-HW4/Data/raw_data_table1_grouped.md) we have grouped the data by their catalog name and, averaging over the groups, have produced a plot similar to Figure 1 in the original paper.

+## Purpose of grouping
+This selection was done to limit the effects of peculiar motion on the data.
+By peculiar motion, we mean motion that deviates from the general expansion of the universe.
+Hubble specifically mentions the Virgo Cluster, which has large peculiar motion.
+By grouping the data, the effects of peculiar motion are averaged over and therefore limited.